Karen Ann Quinlan: Life after the court decision, death, and legacy

-After her parents disconnected her ventilator, in May 1976, following the successful appeal, Quinlan's parents continued to allow Quinlan to be fed with a feeding tube.
-Since that did not cause Quinlan pain, her parents did not consider it extraordinary means.
+In May 1976, following the successful appeal, Quinlan was disconnected from the ventilator.
+Quinlan's parents continued to allow her to be fed with a feeding tube.
+Since the feeding tube did not cause her pain, her parents did not consider it extraordinary means.
 Quinlan continued in a persistent vegetative state for slightly more than nine years, until her death from respiratory failure as a result of complications from pneumonia on June 11, 1985, in Morris Plains, New Jersey.
 Upon learning that Quinlan was expected to die, her parents requested that no extraordinary means be used to revive her.
 Quinlan weighed 65 lb (29 kg) at the time of her death.
 Quinlan was buried at the Gate of Heaven Cemetery in East Hanover, New Jersey.

 Hospice

 Joseph and Julia Quinlan opened a hospice and memorial foundation in 1980 to honor their daughter's memory.
-Her court case is linked to legal changes and hospital practices involving the right to refuse extraordinary means of treatment, even if cessation of treatment could end a life.
+Her court case is linked to legal changes and hospital practices involving the right to refuse extraordinary means of treatment, even in cases where cessation of treatment could end a life.

 Autopsy findings

-While Quinlan was alive, the extent of damage to her brain stem could not be precisely determined.
+When Quinlan was alive, the extent of damage to her brain stem could not be precisely determined.
 After she died, her entire brain and spinal cord were studied carefully.

-While her cerebral cortex had moderate scarring, it seemed that her thalamus was extensively damaged bilaterally.
+While her cerebral cortex had moderate scarring, her thalamus had sustained extensive damage bilaterally.
 Her brain stem, which controls breathing and cardiac functions, was undamaged.
-The findings suggest that the thalamus plays a particularly important role in consciousness.
+These findings suggest that the thalamus plays a particularly important role in consciousness.

 In popular culture

 The Quinlans published two books about the case: Karen Ann: The Quinlans Tell Their Story (1977) and My Joy, My Sorrow: Karen Ann's Mother Remembers (2005).

+In 1976, the band Starz included on their eponymous debut album a song called "Pull the Plug" that paralleled Quinlan's story.

 The 1977 TV movie In the Matter of Karen Ann Quinlan was made about the Quinlan case, with Piper Laurie and Brian Keith playing Quinlan's parents.

 The title character of Douglas Coupland's novel Girlfriend in a Coma is Karen Ann McNeil.
 She collapses after a party where she has taken Valium as well as some alcohol.
 Like Quinlan, she has deliberately stopped eating in order to fit into an outfit (in this case, a bikini).
-For these reasons (and the frequent nostalgic references to events from the 1970s in Coupland's works), the character is thought to be based on Quinlan.
+For these reasons (and the frequent nostalgic references to events from the 1970s in Coupland's works), the character is thought to be based on Quinlan, though the title is in reference to the unrelated 1987 song by the Smiths.

-Donna Levin’s novel Extraordinary Means is a literary fantasy in which a young woman, although diagnosed in an irreversible coma, also brought on by an accidental combination of drugs and alcohol, is able to observe her family members debate over whether or not to withdraw life support.
+Donna Levin’s novel Extraordinary Means is a literary fantasy in which a young woman, although diagnosed as being in an irreversible coma (also brought on by an accidental combination of drugs and alcohol), is able to observe her family members debate over whether or not to withdraw her life support.